All calculators

 Frequently asked questions

-The exam runs 2h 10m including all sections.
+The AP Macroeconomics exam runs approximately 2h 10m, including both the multiple-choice and free-response sections.